JuanOrozco213/CS4220/ProjectRequirements/api.md

 ### Extra Credit - Synchronization (10pts)
 - Whenever a search is performed add it to a list of previous searches.
 The UI should be display the previous searches in real-time.
-This list should be clickable and take the User to a details page.
+This list should be clickable and take the User to a search results page.
 - To receive credit - you must accomplish this with WebSockets.